 Cara Jordan is an art historian, writer, and educator whose research focuses on contemporary political, activist, and socially engaged public art.
 In 2016, she completed her PhD in art history at the Graduate Center, CUNY, where she studied postwar public art in the United States.
 Her dissertation, entitled “Joseph Beuys and Social Sculpture in the United States,” discusses the role of Beuys’s theory of social sculpture in socially engaged art in the 1980s and 1990s.

 Cara has taught art history at CUNY’s City College, Hunter College, and Kingsborough Community College, and lectured at the University of Virginia; Decad art space in Berlin; the Universidad de Barcelona, Spain; and Zeppelin Universität, Germany.
-She currently lives in New York, where she is a fellow in the Center for the Humanities at the Graduate Center, and travels often to her second home, Berlin.
+She currently lives in New York, where she is a fellow in the Center for the Humanities at the Graduate Center.